-- A gain due to additional employer contributions and the State Pension Grant.
-As a result, actual contributions were approximately \$6.5M higher than expected.
-The additional employer contribution and State Pension Grant increased the funded status and decreased the FYE 2026 contribution by approximately 3-4% each; - A gain due to favorable investment experience on the basis of the Funding Value of Assets.
-Market performance from 2021 to 2024 was smoothed over four years by the Board's use of an asset smoothing technique for the purpose of adding more stability to the City's contribution rate; - A loss due to lower retiree mortality than expected (1 death vs. 4.9 expected); - A loss due to higher benefits at retirement than expected for 6 new retirees; - A loss due to more retirements than expected (6 retirements vs. 1.5 expected); and - A loss due to higher salary increases among active members than expected (8.74% actual vs. 4.46% expected).
+- A gain due to additional employer contributions.
+As a result, actual contributions were approximately \$4.2M higher than expected.
+The additional employer contribution increased the funded status and decreased the FYE 2027 contribution. - A loss due to unfavorable investment experience on the basis of the Funding Value of Assets.
+Market performance from 2022 to 2025 was smoothed over four years by the Board's use of an asset smoothing technique for the purpose of adding more stability to the City's contribution rate. - An aggregate loss due to demographic experience: - Higher salary increases than expected (loss); - More retirements than expected (loss); - Fewer terminations than expected (loss); and - Higher retiree mortality than expected (gain).

-Comment B: An experience review of the five-year period from July 1, 2019 to June 30, 2024 was performed in conjunction with this valuation.
-The following summarizes the findings and provides the recommendations for the Board's consideration at the November 12, 2024 Board meeting.
+Comment B: An experience review of the five-year period from July 1, 2019 to June 30, 2024 was performed in conjunction with the June 30, 2024 valuation.
+The Board adopted the applicable assumptions for the June 30, 2024 valuation, with the exception of the Merit and Seniority pay increases.
+During the experience review, it was noted that actual increases were higher than current rates for ages under 30 for the study period, and we therefore recommended adjustments to the assumed rates.